pyscf/pyscf.github.io/docs/_sources/code-rule.rst.txt

   - Method class are only to hold the options or environments (like convergence threshold, max iterations, ...) to control the behavior/convergence of the method.
-The intermediate status are **not** supposed to be saved in the method class (during the computation).
-However, the final results or solutions are kept in the method object for convenience.
-Once the results are stored in the particular method class, they are assumed to be read only, since many class member functions take them as the default arguments if the caller didn't provide enough parameters.
+Intermediate status at runtime are **not** supposed to be saved in the method class (in contrast to the object oriented paradigm).
+However, the final results or outputs can be kept in the method object so that they can be easily accessed in the subsequent steps.
+    We need to assume the attributes for results will be used as default inputs or environments for other objects in the rest parts of the program.
+    The results attributes should be immutable, once they were generated and stored (after calling the :func:`kernel()` method) in a particular object.

   - In __init__ function, initialize/define the problem size.
 The
     problem size parameters (like num_orbitals etc) can be considered as environments.
-They are not supposed to be changed by other functions.
+They should be immutable.

-  - Kernel functions
+  - Kernel functions:
-    Although the method classes have various entrance/main function, many of them provide an entrance function called ``kernel``.
-You can simply call the ``kernel`` function and it will guide the program flow to the right main function.

-  - Default value of class methods' arguments.
-Many class methods can take the results of the calculations which were held in the class as the default arguments.
+    Classes for QC models should provide a method :func:`kernel` as the entrance/main function.
+    The :func:`kernel` function then call other code to finish the calculation.
+    Although not required, it is recommended to let the kernel function return certain key results.
+    If your class is inherited from the :class:`pyscf.lib.StreamObject`, the class has a method :func:`run` which will call the :func:`kernel` function and return the object itself.
+One can simply call the :func:`kernel` method or :func:`run` method to start the flow of a QC method.

 * Function arguments

-  - First argument is handler.
+  - The first argument is a handler.
 The handler is one of :class:`gto.Mole` object, a mean-field object, or a post-Hartree-Fock object.

-..  - When any of the three parmeters ``mo_energy``, ``mo_coeff`` and
-      ``mo_occ`` are appeared in the argument lists,  they are always put in this order: ``mo_energy, mo_coeff, mo_occ``.

-  - xxx_slice
-    Taking the elements of object xxx between xxx_slice = (start, end) (start <= elem < end)
+.. include:: design.rst